katt64/lists.tmac/README.rst

 Introduction
 ~~~~~~~~~~~~
 Tortilla  Española  or  Spanish  Omelette  is a kind of
-omellete dish that features lots of onions or garlic,  eggs,
+omelette dish that features lots of onions or garlic,  eggs,
 and potatoes in a delicious combination.
 It is fried in oil
 and served as a starter.
 The dish is very popular in  Spain
 and other Hispanic countries incl. parts of Latin America.